geojeff/busser/README.md

 although you may, for some reason, prefer using something like homebrew for a general install.
 There is also a description of how to use plugins for TextMate, if you want.

+And even an iPad book, by Trevor Burnham: [CoffeeScript: An Interactive Reference](http://itunes.apple.com/us/book/coffeescript/id498532763).

 Color-coding for CoffeeScript code is really nice to use.
 There are many [editor plugins](https://github.com/jashkenas/coffee-script/wiki/Text-editor-plugins).
 MacVim with the CoffeeScript plugin works great.